ec-intl/ecifl2html/build_docs/src/index.rst

 ==========

-**ecifl2html** is a Python package for converting Markdown text to HTML.
-It is a simple package that provides a single class, `MarkdownToHTML`, used to convert Markdown text to HTML.
+**ecifl2html** is a Python package for converting formatted text to HTML.
+It is a simple package that provides a single class, `FormattedTextToHTML`, used to convert formatted text to HTML.

-Below, you can find more information on the MarkdownToHTML class source code.
+Below, you can find more information on the FormattedTextToHTML class source code.

 .. toctree::
    :maxdepth: 2